The Journal

 Reverend Fellows as "one diseased (n-word)" for demanding he

-be the one paid off after those two church bombings on the South Side of Indianapolis,
+be the one paid off after those two church bombings on the South Side of

-after which he would be the sole
+Indianapolis, after which he would be

-families.
-Or maybe
+victims’ families.
+Or maybe not.
+They

-So, I am going to resort
+So, I am going to

-to the n-word minus its dash like this... nword.
+resort to the n-word minus its dash like this... nword.

 It's a made-up word (if Ex-President Covfefe and Shotgun